Skip to Content

 EWEB defines resiliency as the ability to reduce the likelihood, magnitude, and duration of sudden or gradual disruptive events through risk mitigation, emergency preparedness and response, and recovery strategies.”

-More than 100 years ago, EWEB was created to enable local control of vital community resources in the face of a public health emergency when a typhoid epidemic struck Eugene in the early 1900s.
-Now, the Oregon Climate Change Research Institute (OCCRI) has identified a series of specific threats expected for Lane County based on best practices in climate modeling.
-These threats include heat waves, heavy rains, flooding, wildfire, changes in ocean temperatures and chemistry, coastal hazards, drought, expansion of non-native invasive species, reduced air quality, and loss of wetlands.
-EWEB is planning for these threats in coordination with local partners through the Eugene-Springfield Natural Hazard Mitigation Plan, as well as through EWEB’s Wildfire Mitigation Plan.
-EWEB also has a robust watershed protection program to reduce the threats to the McKenzie River, which is Eugene’s sole source of drinking water, while simultaneously planning for a second drinking water source on the Willamette River.
+Today, the Oregon Climate Change Research Institute (OCCRI) has identified a series of specific threats expected for Lane County based on best practices in climate modeling.
+Climate-related threats include heat waves, heavy rains, flooding, wildfire, changes in ocean temperatures and chemistry, coastal hazards, drought, expansion of non-native invasive species, reduced air quality, and loss of wetlands.
+Building on this work, EWEB is planning for identified threats in coordination with local partners through the Lane County Natural Hazard Mitigation Plan (NHMP), as well as through EWEB’s Wildfire Mitigation Plan (WMP).
+The NHMP process ranks the threats with highest potential impacts to our assets and customers as including winter storms, wildfire, and earthquakes.
+These threats are the primary focus areas for EWEB’s mitigation investments to our infrastructure and systems.
+Moderate threats noted include extreme heat, windstorms, flooding, landslides and drought.
+These documents also provide us with knowledge that could support EWEB customers in their climate adaptation efforts as well.

-Content currently included in v2.0:
+Content currently included in v3.0:

 • Expected physical changes for Lane County, via Oregon Climate Change Research Institute

-• Eugene-Springfield Natural Hazard Mitigation Plan (NHMP)and other planning efforts at the State and County levels
+• Eugene-Springfield Natural Hazard Mitigation Plan (NHMP)

 • EWEB’s Wildfire Mitigation Plan